 - 10. What should I do if I am hit by a drunk driver?

-California allows people to sue for damages when they are injured by a drunk or drugged driver.
+California allows you to sue for damages when you are injured by a drunk or drugged driver.

-A driver is considered intoxicated when the alcohol and/or drugs impair his or her ability to operate a vehicle safely.2
+A driver is considered intoxicated when the alcohol and/or drugs impair their ability to operate a vehicle safely.

 - The defendant was negligent, and

-- As a result of the negligence, the plaintiff suffered damages.3
+- As a result of the negligence, you suffered damages.2

 Drivers owe a “duty of care” to other motorists and pedestrians.
 Failure to use reasonable care to prevent harm to others when driving is considered “negligence.”4